I want to buy a Raspberry Pi 3 cheaply

 Shall I buy it now?

-There are also many other products available, including sets that include various cables (the power cable requires 2.5A, so a cheap one from a 100 yen store may not be sufficient, so it's best to buy the official one!).
+There are also various other products available, including sets that include all kinds of cables (the power cable requires 2.5A, so a cheap one from a 100-yen store might not be sufficient; the official one is a safe bet!).
+As will

-As we'll explain later, shipping costs will apply, so it's a good idea to buy together with friends or coworkers.
+be mentioned later, there are shipping costs involved, so it's a good idea to buy together with friends or colleagues.

 Select MY BAG in the top right corner to be redirected to the shopping cart product list, where you can check the items you want to purchase and the quantity